Caroline Wells Donaldson Scholarship

 I hope this finds you all leading the lives you dreamed of and that, next time we communicate, it will be about happy events while still knowing we honor those we have lost.

-For questions about giving, contact Lynne Haley, Director of Development,
+For questions about other opportunities to give, please contact Lynne Haley, Director of Development,

 at (509) 335-5021 or email@example.com